RustyRaptor/DnDCampaigns/scpv1/Notes.md

 - A nat 20 for example could even give them direct clues to the "Point B".
 - A nat 1 might raise an alarm or accidentally cause a breach in containment or nothing at the DMs choice.

+when information is unlocked I will provide a mixture of personal notes as well as direct links to SCP articles.
+Players are required to read them on their own.
+This provides an excellent chance for the DM and other players who don't wanna read to go get some coffee and popcorn.
+Players who are avid fans of SCP will find these easy to navigate.

 #### Combat

 I will avoid making any changes to the combat mechanics.
 However I will add some things in order to make interacting with certain SCPs interesting.